n1teshy/gobbler/README.md

 - `version:` Version of the file being uploaded, default is `int(<modification_timestamp_of_the_file>)`.
 - `processor:` Images, videos and documents have specific processor classes, this parameters helps the user pass a custom processor instance to be used configured to their needs, a processor instance with generic config is used otherwise.

-  - for images, use `from core.processors.image.core import ImageProcessor`
+  - for images, use `from gobbler.processors.image.core import ImageProcessor`
-  - for videos, use `from core.processors.video.core import VideoProcessor`
+  - for videos, use `from gobbler.processors.video.core import VideoProcessor`
-  - for images, use `from core.processors.docs.core import DocumentProcessor`
+  - for images, use `from gobbler.processors.docs.core import DocumentProcessor`

 - `extra_fields:` Dynamic fields.
 - `download_headers:` HTTP headers used for downloading the URI's content if it is an http/s link.